OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

             score = max(min(trend_raw, 1), -1)) %>%
   mutate(dimension = "trend")
 ```
-However, for most other goals, trends are calculated in a regression model based on the most recent 5 years of status:
+However, for most other goals, **trends are calculated in a regression model based on the most recent 5 years of status**:

 ```
 trend = StatusData %>%